-The best way to track your employees’ progress with respect to getting the work done right is frequent meetings and making liberal use of "show and tell".
+The best way to track your employees’ progress with respect to getting the work done right is frequent meetings and making liberal use of "show and tell."
 When an employee reports having made appreciable progress, have them show you what they've done.
 At the beginning of the project, the work may be a little rough and only partially complete.
-This is to be expected.
+It is to be expected.
 However, as time passes, the employee’s demonstrations should show progress with the work becoming smoother and more complete.

 The key during these quality reviews is to make sure the employee’s estimate of the quality of the work done so far matches your own.
 If it appears to you that the quality of the work done to this point is still rough and preliminary, you need to discuss the difference with the employee and reset their expectations.
 If you don't, when they think they've achieved finished quality, you're likely to assess the work is only moderately finished.